rhdunn/cainteoir-engine/docs/voicedb-format.md

 The voice database file has the following general structure:

 	Header
-	Index
-	Data
+	Section
+	...
+	Section

+A `String Table` section follows any section (including the `Header` section) that contains `pstr` values.

+The specific layout is dependent on the synthesizer type.

+### MBROLA

+The MBROLA voice definition files have the following structure:

+	Header

+These files describe how Cainteoir Text-to-Speech phonemes are mapped to the MBROLA PHO file format and the voice-specific phonemes.
+This is then sent to the `mbrola` program to synthesize using the MBROLA voice database file.

-The `Header` section specifies the information about the voice and identifies the file as a voice database file.
+The `id` in the Header section is the name of the MBROLA voice database file to use.

-The `Index` section specifies how to access the phonemes or diphones to be spoken.

-The `Data` section contains the information needed to generate the audio for the specified phonemes or diphones.

 ## Header

+The header section identifies the file as a VoiceDB file and provides information about the voice.
+This information is used to construct the RDF metadata associated with the voice.

 | Field          | Type   | Offset |
 |----------------|--------|--------|